Schnittie/SchiffeVersenken/README.md

 # SchiffeVersenken
 This is a project due for our C++ Lecture, an implementation of the game Battleship against a cpu opponent

-To compile the project you will need to execute the following command: gpp...
+To compile the project using c++ you will need to execute the following command: g++ -std=c++17 -o SchiffeVersenken_Projekt_ Battleship.cpp Board.cpp Opponent.cpp Persistance.cpp GameLoop.cpp GameRule.cpp Coordinates.cpp HelpFunctions.cpp

 Informations about the Architecture of this project can be found in file BattleshipsArchitecture.pdf (in same folder as this file) or by following this link: